-This is also the architecture for how you are going to construct your PowerPoint presentations.
-The same flow.
+This flow is also the architecture for how you are going to construct your 20-minute PowerPoint deck.

 Section 1: The Executive Summary

 The Executive Summary is a two to three-page summary of the company's highlights.
 It allows the reader to determine quickly if he or she has any interest in your plan.
 Stay true to The Three Rules about Executive Summaries.